arobson/vorperl/README.md

 	Decoder = fun(X) -> %decode binary to Erlang representation% end, vorperl:content_type(<<"application/custom">>, Encoder, Decoder).

+## Contributors

+Thanks to OJ Reeves for cleaning up several --bonehead mistakes-- issues, adding Make support and a few additions to make using/hacking on this project tolerable!

 ## Contributions
 It would be really cool to get suggestions or feature requests but it would be infinite orders of magnitude cooler to get pull requests.